 Maple Court Townhomes consists of 34 units of two, three, and four-bedroom townhomes.
 One parcel is owned by the City of Moorhead and the other parcel is owned by Moorhead Public Housing Agency.
-MPHA/ Clay HRA manage all the units.
+MPHA/Clay HRA manage all the units.
 This property utilizes on-site caretakers.

-As of May 1, there is one vacancy.
-An application for the opening is being processed.
+As of June 1, there is one vacancy.
+Three applicants have been contacted regarding the opening.